Moly-malibu/RScript.r/Movielens_projects_edx.md

 ![png](output_63_1.png)

-# What are the five most given ratings in order from most to least?
+# G. What are the five most given ratings in order from most to least?

 ```R